G-typical Witt vectors with coefficients and the norm: Introduction

 As a sanity check, observe that we have $\pi^G_0(N_{\{e\}}^G\mathbb{S}) \cong W_G(\mathbb{Z}; \mathbb{Z}) \cong W_G(\mathbb{Z})$.
 Indeed this makes sense: $N_{\{e\}}^G\mathbb{S} \simeq \mathbb{S}$ so $\pi^G_0(N_{\{e\}}^G \mathbb{S}) \cong \pi^G_0(\mathbb{S})$, and $\pi^G_0(\mathbb{S})$ and $W_G(\mathbb{Z})$ are both the Burnside ring of $G$.

-We note that we are not the first to give an algebraic description of the Mackey functor of equivariant homotopy groups $\underline{\pi}_0(N_{\{e\}}^GX)$.
+We note that we are not the first to give an algebraic description of the Mackey functor of the equivariant homotopy groups $\underline{\pi}_0(N_{\{e\}}^GX)$.
 In \cite{ullman_symmetric_2013}, Ullman introduces a norm construction on Mackey functors.
 Given a finite group $G$, a subgroup $H$ and an $H$-Mackey functor $\underline{M}$, he defines $N^G_H(\underline{M})$ as a certain sub-Mackey functor of the free Tambara functor on $\text{Ind}_H^G \underline{M}$; this can also be converted into a somewhat complicated presentation via generators and relations.
 For any connective $H$-spectrum $X$ he shows

-Hoyer (in \cite{hoyer_two_2014}) also gives a more abstract description of $N^G_H$ as a left Kan extension along a functor between Burnside categories.
+Hoyer (in \cite{hoyer_two_2014}) gives a more abstract description of $N^G_H$ as a left Kan extension along a functor between Burnside categories.
 Our approach provides new insight into the structure of these Mackey functors in the $H = \{e\}$ case, and is more amenable to explicit calculation.
 It also links these ideas with the work on Witt vectors described above, which may suggest areas for future enquiry on either side.
+We expect our construction for infinite profinite groups $G$ to give a $G$-Mackey profunctor in the sense of Kaledin \cite{kaledin_mackey_2022}, and hence a connection to the quasifinitely genuine $G$-spectra of \cite{krause_polygonic_2023}, but leave investigation of this to future work (see Remark~\ref{rem:g_infinite}).

+Other relevant work includes \cite{hill_equivariant_2019}, which gives an explicit description of the norm of Mackey functors in the special case of cyclic $p$-groups, and \cite{lindenstrauss_loday_2024}, which develops a version of the Loday construction for $G$-Tambara functors.